Sunderland's Jordan Pickford gets England boost

 Pickford is one of a number of Sunderland first-team players likely to feature for their country over the weekend.

-John O’Shea is set to return to the Republic of Ireland XI for a crucial qualifier against Wales tonight, with Ciaran Clark and Shane Duffy missing through injury.
+John O’Shea is set to return to the Republic of Ireland XI for a crucial qualifier against Wales tomorrow night, with Ciaran Clark and Shane Duffy missing through injury.

 O’Shea and Pickford were two members of a back line to land a much-needed clean sheet against Burnley, and the task for Sunderland at Watford next weekend will be to get things right at the other end.